Jan Hooks: Death

-Hooks's doctor had advised her to stop drinking due to liver damage, but according to friend Bill Tush, "she paid him no heed" and did not quit.
-She was diagnosed with leukemia in February 2009, which was treated over several months and went into remission that May.
+Hooks was diagnosed with leukemia in February 2009, which was treated over several months and went into remission that May.
 In April 2014, Hooks discovered a bump on her throat.
 A biopsy confirmed she had throat cancer, and Hooks was treated at Memorial Sloan Kettering Cancer Center.
 The tumor was deemed unresponsive to chemotherapy and continued to grow.
 Doctors said the only remaining option was a total laryngectomy, which Hooks declined.
 She arranged for hospice care and used prescription drugs, wine, and cigarettes to manage the pain.
 Her ability to speak, eat, and breathe declined.

 Hooks died of throat cancer complications on October 9, 2014, at age 57.
 Her remains were interred in Northview Cemetery in Cedartown, Georgia.

 The Simpsons episode "Super Franchise Me" memorialized her on October 12, 2014, with her longtime character Manjula Nahasapeemapetilon honored in the credits.

 "Love Is a Dream"

 SNL paid tribute to Hooks in the third episode of its 40th season on October 11, 2014.
 Guest host Bill Hader and Kristen Wiig introduced a tribute in which SNL re-aired a short she had filmed with Phil Hartman in 1988, "Love Is a Dream".
 This short film had also been re-aired to honor Hartman following his death in 1998.
-It is described as "a sweet and melodramatic tribute to the 1948 film "The Emperor Waltz", which was directed by Billy Wilder and starred Bing Crosby and Joan Fontaine.
+It is described as "a sweet and melodramatic tribute to the 1948 film The Emperor Waltz, which was directed by Billy Wilder and starred Bing Crosby and Joan Fontaine.
 The scene casts Hooks as an aging woman who vanishes into her own imagination to sing and share a dance with a long-lost lover (Hartman).
 Hooks and Hartman appear to lip-sync to the original singing voices from the 1948 film.
 One critic wrote that the "Jan Hooks tribute showed that Jan did not need to be funny in order to captivate the attention of her audience", as Hooks and Hartman were known to be quiet and reserved off screen.